-Can your business have a Business Instant Access account with TSB?
+Can your business have a business current account with TSB?

 If you are a sole trader, you must be resident in the UK.
-Limited companies, limited liability partnerships or partnerships must be based in the UK and at least one director or member must he resident in the UK.
+Limited companies, limited liability partnerships or partnerships must be based in the UK and at least one director or member must be resident in the UK.
 The account must also be used in pounds.
-We might limit the number of accounts held with us
+We might limit the number of accounts held with us.